IlyaSemenov/vue-standard-schema/README.md

 Type: `Ref<FlatErrors?>`.

+The `FlatErrors` type resembles the one returned by Valibot's [flatten](https://valibot.dev/api/flatten/).

 ## Submit with arguments

 Additional arguments passed to `submit` composable will be passed to the submit callback after `input`: